arizonaCameraLab/ASDP_Render_Module/README.md

       **targets_lateral_opt.json** and gimbal configuration files, the poses file, the root directory where the simulation or measurement data was stored (camera_images directory), the threshold in pixel counts above which the target brightness will be found, and an output file name.
+(If using a cool IR target, use the `--invert` command-line option to invert the images before testing and use a threshold that is 65535 - threshold.)
       This will produce a JSON configuraion file with the estimated extrinsics and distortion parameters updated based on the image data.